General Rulings For Exodus:

 ■ If you have 2 Victory, Keeper of the Order on the field, your opponent must destroy or remove a Victory, Keeper of the Order by other means (symmetry or creature Abilities) before they can attack your creatures;

-■ You do not have to have another card in your hand to discard in order to play Cloudburst Spiral;
+■ You do not need to have another card in your hand to discard in order to play Cloudburst Spiral;

 Glimpse of the Sanctuary